AnneRuo/AnneRuo/README.md

 ### Hi there 👋

-My name is Anne Ruohonen and I am an application consultant, payroll and HR system key user and a helpdesk person.
+My name is Anne Ruohonen and I am a System & Implementation Specialist and a NetSuite developer in the beginning of my new career.

-I am also passionate about learning new things.
-Two years ago on a whim I enrolled in a Python course and I was completely hooked after my first ‘Hello, World’.
+Three years ago on a whim I enrolled in a Python course and I was completely hooked after my first ‘Hello, World’.

-#### :seedling: What have I learnt during two years?
+#### :seedling: What have I learnt during these years?
 - [x] HTML
 - [x] CSS
 - [x] Bootstrap